Ask a doctor about a prescription for LORAZEPAM VIR 1 mg TABLETS

 Follow exactly the administration instructions indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Your doctor will inform you of the duration of your treatment.
-Do not discontinue treatment beforehand, as it may not produce the desired effect.
+Your doctor will indicate the duration of your treatment.
+Do not stop treatment before, as it may not have the desired effect.

 The recommended dose in adults is ½ or 1 tablet (0.5 or 1 mg of lorazepam) 2 to 3 times a day, which means a maximum of 3 mg of lorazepam, administered orally, with or without food.

-This dose may be increased or decreased according to the patient's needs or age and at the doctor's discretion.
+This dose may be increased or decreased according to the needs or age of the patient and at the doctor's discretion.

 If you take more Lorazepam Vir than you should

-Although benzodiazepine intoxication is very rare, if you have taken more Lorazepam Vir than you should, consult your doctor or pharmacist immediately or the Toxicological Information Service, phone: 915 620 420.
+Although intoxication with benzodiazepines is very rare, if you have taken more Lorazepam Vir than you should, consult your doctor or pharmacist immediately or the Toxicological Information Service, phone: 915 620 420.

-The most frequent symptoms of intoxication are: excessive somnolence, confusion, or coma.
+The most frequent symptoms of intoxication are: excessive drowsiness, confusion, or coma.

-Treatment of overdoseincludes inducing vomiting or gastric lavage, general maintenance measures, adequate respiration, monitoring of vital signs, and proper patient control.
+Treatment of overdoseincludes induction of vomiting or gastric lavage, general maintenance measures, adequate respiration, monitoring of vital signs, and adequate control of the patient.
 Flumazenil may be used as an antidote.
-In patients taking benzodiazepines chronically, special care should be taken when administering flumazenil, as this combination of medications may increase the risk of seizures.
+In patients who take benzodiazepines chronically, special care should be taken when administering flumazenil, as this combination of drugs can increase the risk of seizures.

-Upon discontinuation, the symptoms that led to taking the medication may reappear, as well as restlessness, muscle pain, anxiety, tension, unease, confusion, irritability, insomnia, lack of concentration, headache, sweating, depression, rebound phenomena, derealization (perception of the immediate environment as unreal or unknown), dizziness, depersonalization (disconnection from reality), involuntary movements, nausea, vomiting, diarrhea, loss of appetite, tremors, abdominal cramps, palpitations, tachycardia, panic attacks, vertigo, hyperreflexia (excessive stimulation), short-term memory loss, and hyperthermia (increase in the body's internal temperature), so your doctor will inform you precisely how to gradually decrease the dose.
+When stopping the administration, the symptoms that led you to take the medicine may reappear, as well as restlessness, muscle pain, anxiety, tension, unease, confusion, and irritability, insomnia, lack of concentration, headache, sweating, depression, rebound phenomena, depersonalization (disconnection from reality), dizziness, derealization (unreal or unknown perception of the immediate environment), involuntary movements, nausea, vomiting, diarrhea, loss of appetite, tremors, abdominal cramps, palpitations, tachycardia, panic attacks, vertigo, hyperreflexia (excessive stimulation), short-term memory loss, and hyperthermia (increase in body temperature), so your doctor will indicate precisely how to gradually decrease the dose.

 The following side effects are described according to their frequency of appearance in treated patients:

-Frequency unknown Cannot be estimated from available data
+Frequency not known: Cannot be estimated from the available data

 Blood and lymphatic system disorders

-Frequency unknown: Thrombocytopenia (decrease in blood platelets), agranulocytosis (decrease in neutrophils, a type of white blood cell), and pancitopenia (significant decrease in all blood cells).
+Frequency not known: Thrombocytopenia (decrease in blood platelets), agranulocytosis (decrease in neutrophils, a type of white blood cell), and pancytopenia (significant decrease in all blood cells).

 Immune system disorders

-Frequency unknown: Hypersensitivity reactions and anaphylactic/anaphylactoid reactions (allergic).
+Frequency not known: Hypersensitivity and anaphylactic/anaphylactoid reactions (allergic).

 Endocrine disorders